karthigaiselvan10/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

         }'
     ~~~

-    You can also see this value in the Okta UI for claims, under **Mapping**: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`.
+    You can also see this value in the Okta user interface for claims, under **Mapping**: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`.

     See [group function documentation](/reference/okta_expression_language/#group-functions) for more information about specifying groups with `getFilteredGroups`.